Updated: October 17, 2020

 The only thing that you need to keep in mind is that you have to manually turn it on after the power comes back.

-The lighting fixture also comes with a remote which, at least to me, is pointless because it only works on a very close range.
+The Satellite Plus PRO lighting fixture also comes with a remote which, at least to me, is pointless because it only works on a very close range.

-Do make sure you run this light over a glass top because the body is not waterproof and evaporations from the planted aquarium may damage it.
+Do make sure you run this LED light over a glass top because the body is not waterproof and water evaporation from your planted aquarium may damage it.

-I’d purchase this product, if I wanted to have a beautiful heavily planted 55 or 75-gallon fish tank, that will not contain super-hard-to-grow live plants.
+I’d purchase this product, if I wanted to have a beautiful, heavily planted 55 or 75-gallon tank, that would not contain difficult live plants.